sdubois/drupal7-amezmo/README.md

 In most cases, this file should be placed in the /sites/default directory.

+### .amezmo/after.pull

+This script file is necessary to create a symlink to Amezmo's storage directory.
+For more information on deployment hooks, see the documentation at https://www.amezmo.com/docs/deployments/hooks

 ## Help

 If you need assistance beyond the scope of this guide, contact Amezmo Support at https://www.amezmo.com/support